plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Rannala B., Zhu T., Yang Z. 2012.
 Tail paradox, partial identifiability, and influential priors in Bayesian branch length inference.
 Molecular Biology and Evolution.
 29:325–335.
 (Gamma-Dirichlet multivariate edge length prior)

-Reeves, J. H. 1992.
+:hibiscus: Reeves, J. H. 1992.
 Heterogeneity in the substitution process of amino acid sites of proteins coded for by mitochondrial DNA.
 Journal of Molecular Evolution 35:17-31. (+I among-site rate heterogeneity model)

 Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., & Rasnitsyn, A. P. 2012.
 A total-evidence approach to dating with fossils, applied to the early radiation of the hymenoptera.
 Systematic Biology 61(6):973–999.
 (Tip dating)